Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Results Discussion

 \subsection{Future BSS Station Recommendations}

-We quantify equity improvements in wPTAL for future bike stations using the Gini index~\cite{jiang2024large, allanson2014income}.
+We quantify equity improvements in wAL for future bike stations using the Gini index~\cite{jiang2024large, allanson2014income}.
 The Gini index captures disparities in accessibility distribution, where a lower value indicates more equitable access across demographic (income) groups.
-The Gini index measures relative inequality among demographic groups by comparing group means to overall weighted accessibility.
-Specifically, the Gini index $G$ for a set of $M$ demographic groups is defined as:
+The Gini index ($G$) measures relative inequality among demographic groups by comparing group means to overall weighted accessibility.
+Specifically, the $G$ for a set of $M$ demographic groups is defined as:

-where $w_i$ and $w_j$ represent the number of stations in demographic groups $i$ and $j$ (e.g., income-based categories like high, medium-high), respectively, $m_i$ and $m_j$ are the mean wPTAL score within groups $i$ and $j$, $W$ is the total number of stations across all demographic groups, and $\mu$ is the population-weighted overall mean accessibility.
+where $w_i$ and $w_j$ represent the number of stations in demographic groups $i$ and $j$ (e.g., income-based categories like high, low), respectively, $m_i$ and $m_j$ are the mean wAL score within groups $i$ and $j$, $W$ is the total number of stations across all demographic groups, and $\mu$ is the population-weighted overall mean accessibility.

 Using our \textbf{Transit for All (TFA)} framework, we recommend strategic locations for 280 future bike stations.
 Figure~\ref{analysis:rec} presents equity improvements by incrementally introducing new recommended stations (e.g., 80, 180, 280) to the existing 699 cold-start stations from the 2022–2024 testing period.
 We compare our approach with NYC’s Citi Bike installation plan~\cite{NYCDOT2013BikeShare} by excluding on-site observations.
 This baseline follows real-world scenarios by reflecting existing BSS expansion.